 Greater Manchester Nightline wants every caller to feel they can talk about anything.
 Because of this, confidentiality is one of our core principles.
-We won’t disclose anything our callers say to anyone outside our organisation.
+We won’t disclose anything our callers say to anyone outside of our organisation.

 However, in certain circumstances, information can be disclosed.
-This is only when:

 If you contact us, we cannot see your phone number or email address.

 This includes the date, time and length of calls, the gender of callers, university of study (if disclosed) and the nature of the call.

 We don’t record any identifying information about specific calls or callers (unless in the case of a repeatedly abusive caller), and records are destroyed within 12 months.